wavestoweather/Rolling-Zonalization/README.md

 - Scripts occasionally get stuck in the middle of processing while doing seemingly nothing (no significant CPU usage).
   The problem has been difficult to diagnose because the hangups seem to occur at a different stage of the processing every time.
   Terminating a stuck script and re-running `make` can be sufficient to work around the issue.
-  Additionally, it might be beneficial to play around with the chunking, i.e. setting a different chunksize in the affected script (e.g. [here](https://github.com/wavestoweather/Rolling-Zonalization/blob/4e79ec2c6ff63785d2dcff165d172b556c39f7f0/src/calculate_sprops.py#L27)) and/or specifying `OMP_NUM_THREADS=1` or `OMP_NUM_THREADS=2` (to avoid possible problems with [oversubscription](https://docs.dask.org/en/latest/array-best-practices.html?highlight=OMP_NUM_THREADS#avoid-oversubscribing-threads)).
+- Parallel performance can be optimized for a specific machine by setting appropriate chunksizes in the processing scripts, e.g. [here](https://github.com/wavestoweather/Rolling-Zonalization/blob/4e79ec2c6ff63785d2dcff165d172b556c39f7f0/src/calculate_sprops.py#L27)).
+Additionally, it might be beneficial or necessary to specify `OMP_NUM_THREADS=1` or `OMP_NUM_THREADS=2` to avoid [oversubscription](https://docs.dask.org/en/latest/array-best-practices.html?highlight=OMP_NUM_THREADS#avoid-oversubscribing-threads).

 ## Acknowledgements